Connecting Home Assistant to Staykey

 Verify your connection

-- Check that the access token hasn't expired or been deleted
+- Check that the access token hasn't expired or been deleted (direct connection)

 - Ensure the devices are available in Home Assistant itself